alan-turing-institute/prompto/docs/models.md

 ## Environment variables

 Each API has a number of environment variables that are either required or optional to be set in order to query the model.
 We recommend setting these environment variables in a `.env` file in the root of the project directory which you can run `source .env` to load the environment variables.
-We list the environment variables for each API in the (Implemented APIs)[#implemented-apis] section below.
+We list the environment variables for each API in the [Implemented APIs](#implemented-apis) section below.

 ### Model-specific environment variables